-We have proved that a stronger version of K-stability, uniform K-stability over $\cE^1(\alpha)$, implies the coerciveness of the K-energy, and hence the existence of an unique cscK metric.
+In this paper, we have proved that a stronger version of K-stability, uniform K-stability over $\cE^1(\alpha)$, implies the coercivity of the K-energy, and hence the existence of a unique cscK metric.
 In order to prove the conjecture one would need to prove that

 for some $\delta, \delta^\prime>0$.